aparrish/phonetic-similarity-vectors/README.md

-See `LICENSE`, which applies to everything in this repository except the copy of the CMU Pronouncing Dictionary, which is used under the terms of their license (included in the header of the file).
+See `LICENSE`, which applies to everything in this repository except the copy of the CMU Pronouncing Dictionary, which is used under the terms of their license (included in the header of the file), and the data from Vitz and Winkler, for which I claim fair use.